-Hurricane waves cause damages in the coastal regions.
+Hurricane waves cause damage in coastal regions.
 Can the usual swell forecast apply to storm surges?
-Is it safe to go surfing during the hurricane season?
+Is it safe to go surfing during hurricane season?

-The first hurricane wave models developed in the 1950 were based on significant wave height and period.
-Later, during the 1990's, computers enabled better ocean wind and wave prediction models, with new and advanced calculations.
+The first hurricane wave models developed in the 1950s were based on measurements of significant wave height and period.
+Later, during the 1990s, computer modeling enabled better ocean wind and wave prediction models, with new and advanced calculations.

-Recently, Chung-Sheng Wu, Arthur Taylor, Jye Chen and Wilson Shaffer wrote a paper about the complexity of high winds near the eye center of hurricanes, where measurements have a high degree of uncertainty.
+Recently, Chung-Sheng Wu, Arthur Taylor, Jye Chen and Wilson Shaffer compiled a paper detailing the complexity of high winds near the center of hurricanes, where measurements are notoriously unreliable.

-The National Weather Service/NOAA scientists confirmed that in the six major hurricanes of the U.S. East Coast and the Gulf of Mexico, the parametric model gives wave height predictions within 5% error compared with the measured buoy wave data.
+Indeed, scientists at the National Weather Service/NOAA have confirmed that in the six major hurricanes seen by the U.S. East Coast and the Gulf of Mexico, the parametric model giving wave height predictions returned errors within a 5% margin, compared with the measured buoy wave data.

-Because field observations over the ocean are extremely sparse during a hurricane, NOAA researchers installed a radar on the aircraft P3 to measure the wave spectrum field during hurricane motion.
+Because field observations over the ocean are extremely infrequent during a hurricane, NOAA researchers instead installed a radar apparatus on aircraft P3, which measures the wave spectrum field during hurricane motion.

-They developed an empirical method of predicting dominate swell wave direction.
-This information can be used with a coastal wave model for modeling coastal flooding.
+This led to the development of an empirical method of predicting dominant swell wave direction.
+This information can be used with coastal wave models for predicting and measuring coastal flooding.

-It is concluded that the inland flooding is the combined result of a high storm surge elevating the water level on a mild beach slope, causing wave breaking process further inland and swash a high wave run-up on the beach.
+It is concluded that inland flooding is the combined result of high storm surges elevating the water level over a mild beach slope, causing waves to break further inland and wash higher wave run-ups on the beach.

-Without storm surges elevation, the wave set-up is limited and wave run-up is mostly confined on the foreshore slope.
-Finally, the paper concludes that the solution of hurricane wave forecasting is still wanted, thus observations of waves at the coasts are required in order to monitor and verify models already in place.
+Without storm surge elevation, the wave set-up is limited and wave run-up is mostly confined to the foreshore slope.
+The paper by Wu, Taylor, Chen and Shaffer concludes that more efficient hurricane wave forecasting is still in demand, thus, observations of waves at the coasts are required in order to monitor and verify models already in place.

-So, if you've decided to hit the waves during the hurricane season, make sure to check the conditions on your local spot; as well as any information from your national weather service.
+If you've decided to hit the waves during the hurricane season, make sure to check the conditions at your local spot; as well as any information from your national weather service.
 Remember that things can be unpredictable, as this is a science still in relative infancy.